Maronite Catholic Archeparchy of Beirut

-Maronite Catholic Archeparchy of Beirut (in Latin: Archeparchia Berytensis Maronitarum) is an archeparchial seat of the Maronite Church immediately subject to the Holy See in Lebanon.
+The Archeparchy of Beirut (in Latin: Archeparchia Berytensis Maronitarum) is an archeparchial seat of the Maronite Church immediately subject to the Holy See in Lebanon.
 As of 2012, there were 232,000 baptized.
 It is currently ruled by Archeparch Paul Abdel Sater.

 Territory and statistics

 The archeparchy includes the Beirut Governorate and the central part of the Mount Lebanon Governorate.
 Its archeparchial seat is the city of Beirut, where is located the Saint George Cathedral.

 The territory is divided into 127 parishes and as of 2012, there were 232,000 Maronite Catholics.

 History

 The presence of a sizeable Maronite community in Beirut dates back to the Crusades, as witnessed by William of Tyre.
 With the departure of the Crusaders, the community had an inevitably decrease.
 Its first bishop known is Youssef, mentioned in 1577 in the Annals of Patriarch Boutros Estephan El Douaihy.
 However the history of the Maronite bishops of Beirut for the past times is too flawed to be able to say with certainty that it was Youssef its first bishop.

 After that Beirut had at least a century before finding the name of another bishop, Youssef Damascus (as-Sami, 1691).
 By now the number of Bishops is regular and uninterrupted until today.
-Among the successive bishops there was a special mention to Abdallah Qara'ali, founder of the OLM, renowned jurist, who played an important role in the Synod of Maronite Bishops of Mount Lebanon in 1736.
+Among the successive bishops there was a special mention to Abdallah Qara'ali, founder of the OLM, renowned jurist, who played an important role in the Lebanese Council of 1736.
 This synod canonically established the Maronite episcopal sees, including even that of Beirut.